 How Can Organizations Benefit from Content Services?

-Here are three examples of how software integrations can increase efficiency in multiple industries:
+Here are three examples of how software integrations can increase efficiency:

-- Contract management: Easily extract contact information from a CRM system using workflow automation software, populate the information into a contract, and gather client signatures using a digital signature tool.
+Contract management: Easily extract contact information from a CRM system into a CSP using workflow automation software, populate the information into a contract, and gather client signatures using a digital signature tool.

-- Human resources (HR) management: Quickly access all employee information from a single interface by integrating an ECM system with HR automation software.
+HR management: Quickly access all employee information from a single interface by integrating an ECM system or CSP with HR automation software.

-- Accounting and finance: Easily generate invoices by using process automation software to pull information from emails, PDFs or paper documents and route it to an accounting application.
+Accounting and finance: Easily generate invoices by using process automation software to pull information from emails, PDFs or paper documents and send it to an accounting application.

-Combining different content services platforms, applications and components allows organizations to take advantage of what each technology solution does best.
+Combining different CSPs, applications and components allows organizations to take advantage of what each solution does best.

 Same Goals, Different Approach

-Ultimately, ECM and content services seek to achieve the same goals, but they each take a different approach in doing so.
+Ultimately, traditional ECM systems and CSPs seek to achieve the same goals, but they each take a different approach in doing so.

-Whether your organization uses the content services approach to improve operations or swears by a philosophy of centralization, it can gain valuable perspective by taking each of these methodologies into account.
+Whether your organization uses the content services to compose experiences, or prefers a centralized experience of a traditional ECM system, it can gain valuable perspective by taking each of these solutions into account.